Interstate High Speed Rail Taxonomy

-Freight Rail Routes reaching 49-59 mph top speed compose the majority of America’s 22,000 miles of legacy rail shared between freight trains and commuter trains.
-In America, freight trains can legally run up to 79 mph, but for safety and fuel economy, they are typically limited to 59 mph.
+Freight rail companies own the majority of America’s 22,000 miles of legacy rail.
+They often share it with commuter trains.
+In America, freight trains can legally run up to 79 mph, but for safety and fuel economy, they are typically limited to 49-59 mph.
 Furthermore, these routes have a torture test of speed limiting “Slow Zone” factors named in Part 1.
 Consequently, they average 35-45 mph — just fast enough to convey the world’s most comprehensive freight train network.

 Conventional Rail Routes reach 59-79 mph.
 These legacy routes host diesel-powered freight trains, commuter trains and Amtrak trains.
 Routes feature a 3rd passing track in some sections to minimize delay by slower trains.
 Most stations have low platforms. so passengers step up and down from trains.
 That means boarding and un-boarding take longer than stations having raised platforms.
 Commuter and Amtrak trains slow to 60 mph when crossing roadways in these routes.
 Stations are often 5-15 miles apart so these routes tend to average 55 mph.

 Improved Rail Routes reach 90 mph.
 These legacy routes host diesel-powered commuter trains, Amtrak trains and freight trains.
 They are typically 2 tracks or 1 track plus intermittent siding track for slow trains to pull aside.
 Stations are often only 25 miles apart, so these routes tend to average 65 mph.
 Most stations have low platforms, so boarding and un-boarding take as long as Conventional Rail routes.
 These routes achieve 80% on-time with fewer road crossings per 25 miles, better safety arms at crossings, and 2-3 tracks.